yerco/eventwired/README.md

 # YASGI

-A lightweight, async-first web framework built with modern web development in mind.
+A lightweight, async-first web framework built with modern web development in mind. **This is work in progress** focused first on educational purposes.

 ## Tools of the trade
 - Python 3.11.8